ag-sanjjeev/Bootstrap-Notes/docs/v5/components.toasts.md

 var toastElement = bootstrap.Toast.getOrCreateInstance(toastReference);
 ```

-- Events related to scrollspy:
+- Events related to toasts:
   - `show.bs.toast` - It triggers an event when the show instance method is invoked.
   - `shown.bs.toast` - It triggers an event when the toast gets visible to the user.
   - `hide.bs.toast` - It triggers an event when the hide instance method is invoked.